Returning to Ceremony

 “Grounded in the communities of her home territory, Chantal Fiola brings critical insider knowledge, insight and analysis to the topic of Metis spirituality.
 The combination of historical background with contemporary voice offers an understanding of the Metis spirit that will nurture the nation and enlighten the broader public.”

 – Kim Anderson, author of Life Stages and Native Women: Memory, Teachings and Story Medicine

 “Returning to Ceremony is a courageous book given the tensions surrounding religious affiliation in the Metis community.
 It is a challenging topic that has been dealt with sensitively, with balance and candour.”

 – Blair Stonechild, author of The New Buffalo

 About the Author

 Chantal Fiola is Michif (Red River Métis) with family from St. Laurent and Ste.
-Geneviève, MB.
-She is the author of Rekindling the Sacred Fire: Métis Ancestry and Anishinaabe Spirituality.
-Dr. Fiola is an Assistant Professor in the Urban and Inner-City Studies Department at the University of Winnipeg.
-Chantal is Two-Spirit, Midewiwin, a Sundancer, and lives with her wife, Nicki, and their daughter in Winnipeg.
+Geneviève, Manitoba.
+She is the author of Rekindling the Sacred Fire: Métis Ancestry and Anishinaabe Spirituality and Returning to Ceremony: Spirituality in Manitoba Métis Communities .
+Dr. Fiola is an Associate Professor in the Urban and Inner-City Studies Department at the University of Winnipeg, where she was named Distinguished Indigenous Scholars Chair (2021-2024) Chantal is Two-Spirit, Midewiwin, a Sundancer, and lives with her wife and daughter in Winnipeg.